Antonio Sánchez (drummer)

-Antonio Sánchez (born November 1, 1971) is a Mexican jazz drummer.
+Antonio Sánchez (born November 1, 1971) is a Mexican-American jazz drummer.
 He is best known for his work with jazz guitarist Pat Metheny and as a composer of the film score for the 2014 film Birdman.
 The score earned him a nomination for the Golden Globe Award for Best Original Score and BAFTA Award for Best Film Music; he won a Grammy Award for Best Score Soundtrack for Visual Media, the Critics' Choice Movie Award for Best Score, and the Satellite Award for Best Original Score.

 Early life and education

 Sánchez was born in Mexico City and started playing drums at the age of five.
 By his teen years, he had already begun playing professionally.
 He attained a degree in classical piano from the National Conservatory in 1993 and then moved to Boston, Massachusetts, to study at Berklee College of Music.
 After he graduated magna cum laude in jazz studies, Sánchez obtained a scholarship for a master's degree in jazz improvisation at Boston's New England Conservatory of Music.
 He is the grandson of Mexican actor Ignacio López Tarso.